tulerfeng/PudNet/README.md

     --xxx:.

 ## Basic Usage
     There are various parameters in the input structure paras:

     --alp : Percentage of Fisher Information accumulated during Backpropagation.
+    --xx:xx.

 ## Quick Start
 ```